shauryat97/Research-Methods-Module-4/README.md

 2. Kerosene Import is more or less the same from 2016-20
 3. Imports for other petroleum products has increased each year from 2016-20.
 4. Rank of Petroleum Products from max import to min : LPG->Diesel->Petrol->Kerosene.

+# Bar Plot Observations :
+1. Total export has increased for India from 2013 to 2020 but the Total Import apart from Crude Oil has remained same.

 # Box Plot Observations: